11 Health Benefits of Garlic

 Did you know this?
 People who eat raw garlic daily have a 44% lower risk of developing lung cancer, according to a study carried out at the Jiangsu Provincial Center for Disease Control and Prevention in China.

-Yes, we know garlic is one of the most common ingredients in cooking, but apart from imparting flavor to food, this tiny, white pod also has immense medicinal properties.
+Yes, we know garlic is one of the most common ingredients in cooking, but apart from imparting flavor to food, this tiny, white pod also has buy a heart lyrics immense medicinal properties.
 Used since time immemorial to treat various ailments, garlic is one ingredient that should be in your kitchen for various reasons.

 We know that this article will reveal health benefits of garlic.
 But, think about this while reading.
 Nothing has real benefit until it becomes a habit or a sustained activity.
 Eating garlic once is not going to save the world.
 One clove of garlic is not going to cure cancer.
 But, consistency in consumption will help.
 How can we develop a habit of consuming more garlic?
 We’ll discuss that in a minute.
 But, first check out some of the benefits.